 How UGC can help your brand tap into social commerce?

-- Social proof: Having users post about a brand will not only generate awareness for the brand but will also show that people share the same interests.
+- Social proof: Having users post about a brand will not only generate awareness

 - Trust: As mentioned above, UGC builds brand trust, as it is more authentic.